dsmiller95/dsmiller95.github.io/content/posts/2020-05-31-Javascript-emulated-multithreading/index.md

 Created Subscription
 ```

 If we change the delay on our function we can see the execution yield back to the main thread.
-The execution continues on in our script after the first value comes through, then the generator picks back up after yielding.
+The execution continues in our script after the first value comes through, and then the generator picks back up after yielding.

 ```typescript
 const primeGenerator = pullFromGenerator(getPrimes(3), 0);